Addis Guzo Association

 Project Manager

-Thanks to the close cooperation between the management in Addis Ababa, the swiss manager and the Board of Directors in Switzerland, we are able to react quickly to changes and make the best use of our financial and human resources.
+Thanks to the close cooperation between the management in Addis Ababa, the executive management, and the Swiss board, we are able to respond quickly to changes and make optimal use of our financial and human resources.

 Mobility Aid Workshop